-- LTFT shall meet the same requirements as full-time training, from which it will differ only in the possibility of limiting participation in medical activities. - The competent authorities shall ensure that the competencies achieved and the quality of less than full-time training are not less than those of full-time trainees.
+- LTFT shall meet the same requirements as full-time training, from which it will differ only in the possibility of limiting participation in medical activities. - The competent authorities shall ensure that the competencies achieved and the quality of parttime training are not less than those of full-time trainees.